 Step 3: Select an Agency

-If you are adopting either through private or international avenues, you will need to find an agency to support you through this process.
-It is important to find one that shares your values, is compassionate, has clear communication lines that show they are willing to advocate for you, and has experience in various situations.
-International adoption is notorious for encountering issues in foreign courts, but the strain that comes with a situation like this can be significantly lessened with the right agency.
+If you are adopting either through private or international avenues, you must find an agency to support you through this process.
+It is important to find one that shares your values, is compassionate, has clear communication lines that show they are willing to advocate for you and has experience in various situations.
+International adoption is notorious for encountering issues in foreign courts, but the strain of a situation like this can be significantly lessened with the right agency.
 There are even agencies that will set up an in-country guide or assistant for when you travel to meet or pick up your new child—talk about customer service!
 Do not sign any paperwork or hand over deposits until you feel completely satisfied and have asked every question you need to.

 Step 4: Home Study

 The home study portion of the adoption process is usually filled with anxiety but should not have a scary reputation as it does.
 Home studies are meant for a licensed agent or social worker to visit you and the other children in your home to assess its safety.
-A home study is required for every adoption, whether it is an international or a domestic adoption.
+A home study is required for every adoption, whether it is an international or domestic adoption.
 This is meant to provide a basic overview of your life – including criminal background checks, your finances, and even your personal relationships.
-To find out more about the home study process (and how to prepare for it), visit this site to learn what you’ll need to do to prepare.
+To learn more about the home study process (and how to prepare for it), visit here to know what you’ll need to do to prepare.

 Step 5: Figure out Logistics